digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Changing the type of a key leads to a validation error.

-For 2.9, key types can only use definitions from the current package or from the Daml standard library.
+For Daml 2.9, key types can only use definitions from the current package or from the Daml standard library.

 .. _examples-3: